rebel7580/Sonoff-Tasmota-RPI-WatchDog/README.md

 The following settings help make the WatchDog "behave" properly:

 * ButtonTopic: Set to a topic that will be sent when the WatchDog receives a pulse from the RPI.
 This setting also prevents the pulse from directly toggling the state of the device.
 * PowerOnState 4 - Turn relay(s) on and disable further relay control: This leaves the device permenantly in the "ON" state.
 Since the actual relay is on GPIO2, not GPIO12, this has no effect on the actual relay.
+* StateText3 Cycle: This is the cmnd/topic/POWER payload text sent when the "button" is "pushed" (i.e., GPIO0 being pulsed) and is usually reserved for "TOGGLE".
+Changed to "CYCLE" so it can be uniquely acted on by the receiver.